ErikGPerez/CompresCistellaEGP/README.md

 # Update 5: Added funcitons on login and added model things
  Since I don't have so much time, I'm trying to rush the content and implement the must have methods in model.
 App can read a file with products for now.

+# Update 6: Final update?
+ I'm tired and I don't have time.
+So, this is the final update.
+I'm sorry

 -------------------------------------------------
 # Exercise TODO
         Fes un programa que sigui estructurat amb objectes en Python que gestioni fitxers, ha de sortir un menú amb les opcions: